evrimulgen/spoti-lyric-with-os/README.md

 # spoti-lyric-with-os
-Shows lyric of the current playing song on Spotify Desktop App.
+Displays on GUI Window the lyrics of the song that is currently playing on Spotify Desktop App.
 Currently only works on Linux.

 ![example](https://i.imgur.com/KQPfTED.png)